FAQ about Academic Support

 How do I know if I am eligible for scheduled tutoring?
 All credit students of the College may request scheduled tutoring for a course that they are currently enrolled in.
 To receive this type of academic support, you must fill out the Academic Support Application which has a section for input from your instructor.
 If you need a more accessible form of this document, please contact Eileen Burke at 845-341-4171.
 Scheduling is arranged through the Tutorial/Learning Center and depends on tutor availability and your availability matching.
 An attendance policy is in place for scheduled tutoring.
 You must have good class attendance and bring your course notes and textbook to your scheduled tutoring sessions.

 When are applications being accepted?
 Students must wait until after the semester begins to meet with an instructor to discuss academic support options.
-Applications for summer session I will be accepted until June 15, 2015.
+Applications for summer session II will be accepted until July 30, 2015.

 How often can I meet with a tutor?
 Students may participate in tutoring in department labs on an as needed basis.
 Scheduled tutoring sessions in the Tutorial/Learning Centers are typically set for one hour, once or twice per week.